Below you will learn what expenses can be covered, what types of death scenarios result in a death benefit and which do not.

 Types of Deaths Covered by Life Insurance

-Life insurance policies are generally designed to provide financial protection against the broadest possible range of circumstances surrounding the policyholder's death.
+Life insurance policies are generally designed to provide financial protection against the broadest range of circumstances surrounding the policyholder's death.
 The specifics of what is covered can vary between different insurers and policies, but most life insurance policies will cover:

-2. Accidents: Deaths resulting from accidents, such as car accidents, accidental falls, or any other unintentional injury, are usually covered by life insurance policies.
-This even includes accidents that might occur while participating in high-risk activities, unless specifically excluded in the policy.
+2. Accidents: Deaths resulting from accidents, such as car accidents, accidental falls or any other unintentional injury, are usually covered by life insurance policies.
+This even includes accidents that might occur while participating in high-risk activities unless specifically excluded in the policy.

 3. Homicide: If the policyholder is murdered, the life insurance policy generally pays out to the beneficiaries.
 However, if the beneficiary is found to be involved in the murder, the "slayer rule" typically prevents them from receiving the death benefit.